 Why Visit West Thumb Geyser Basin?

-The geothermal features here sit right on the shores of Yellowstone Lake, blending vibrant hot springs and geysers with the cool blue waters of the lake.
+West Thumb offers something special that other geyser basins don't—a lakeside view.
+The geothermal features here sit right on the shores of Yellowstone Lake, blending the vibrant colors of hot springs and geysers with the lake's cool blue waters.
+Colorful pools, steaming geysers, and a stunning lake backdrop provide the perfect setting for incredible photos.

 Top Things to See at West Thumb Geyser Basin